Trade secrets and other IP protection

 Other unfair practices in respect of trade secrets include industrial or commercial espionage and breach of contract.

 Protecting trade secrets

 Measures and remedies to protect trade secrets vary across the world.
-In the UK, trade secrets are protected by contract and/or the common law of confidence.
+In the UK, trade secrets are governed by the Trade Secrets (Enforcement, etc.) Regulations and protected by contract and/or the common law of confidence.

 International standards for protecting trade secrets exist as part of the World Trade Organisation's Trade-Related Aspects of Intellectual Property Rights (TRIPS) Agreement.